sarastro-nl/StringToDouble/README.md

 </Directory>
 ```

-These directives will disable the cache since we want to (down)load the binary every time we make a change to the code.
+These directives will disable the cache since we want to (down)load the binary every time we update the rom.

 Restart your apache with: